 The night before they recorded this song, Paul McCartney created 16 tape loops of guitar sounds and odd vocals that he brought in to the studio to create some of the effects.
 Several people remember standing around the room holding pencils for the tape to loop around and back into the recording machine as the various sound effects and instrumentation were faded in and out.

 The vocals were forced through a Leslie (revolving) speaker.
 Lennon desired the effect that the listener could hear the words but not hear him, like a group of Tibetan monks chanting on a mountain top.

 John Lennon used only one chord in this whole song, which creates a hypnotic feeling.
 For his vocals, he asked producer George Martin to make him sound like the Dali Lama.

-This was the first track recorded for the album yet the last on record.
+This was the first track recorded for the Revolver album, but the last one on the tracklist.

-Our Lady Peace remade this song for the soundtrack to the movie The Craft.
-It's played during the opening credits. (thanks, Patrick - Bremen, GA)
+Our Lady Peace remade this song for the soundtrack to the movie The Craft

 This song is featured on the 2006 Beatles album Love

 (a soundtrack to the Cirque du Soleil show based on their music) remixed with "Within You Without You